-9. Resist the temptation to take "souvenirs".
+- Resist the temptation of taking "souvenirs".
 Taking corals, shells or other specimens of marine life can have serious repercussions on the ecosystem.
 The best option if you want to go home with some kind of memory is to take photographs.
 Of course, legislation and common sense ban the capture any living being during dives.
 Do not buy either shells, shark teeth, objects made from turtles, fish or corals under any circumstance.
 The demand for these souvenirs is the cause of the killing of these beings.

 - Take your waste with you.
 Sometimes the most charming tourist destinations are also the least equipped for garbage collection.
 For this reason it is important that we carry with us all the waste we generate and that could pollute the environment and endanger its inhabitants.

 - Report and do not participate in any activity or diving that does not fulfil any of these requirements.
 Do not hesitate to blame other divers that you see touching or bothering animals, especially if they are guides, whose behaviour is encouraging other to do the same, and report immediately their superiors.
 Communicate any activity that alters the environment such as feeding, removing animals from their dens, chasing or touching, disturbing with sticks, etc.

 To balance the impact of our footprint on marine ecosystems, there are many initiatives to help solve environmental problems.
 An example of this is to help cleaning up beaches.
 If all divers took away part of what they found in the bottoms, they would be much cleaner and we would certainly help the survival of numerous marine species.